 Timeline graphic shows the four eras of Microsoft IT (On-Premises IT, Cloud and Culture, Modern Engineering, and AI) along with major milestones in each era.

-On-premises IT (founding to 2009)
+On-Premises IT (founding to 2009)

 It’s useful to break the history of our IT operations into different eras.
 For the first three decades or so from its founding in 1975, Microsoft operated with on-premises IT systems.
 This era was characterized by the setup, operation, and maintenance of onsite physical technology—servers, datacenters, and other hardware infrastructure.